danobi/vmtest/README.md

 command = "uname -m | grep aarch64"
 ```

-In the above config, two see two defined targets: "AWS kernel" and "OCI image".
+In the above config, two see two defined targets: "AWS kernel" and "Oracle
+image".

 In plain english, the "AWS kernel" target tells vmtest to run `command` in a VM
 with the same userspace environment as the host, except with the specified
 `kernel`.

-"OCI image", on the other hand, tells vmtest to run `command` inside the
+"Oracle image", on the other hand, tells vmtest to run `command` inside the
-provided VM image.
+provided VM disk image.
 The image completely defines the environment `command` is
 run in with the exception of `/mnt/vmtest`. `/mnt/vmtest` (as we will see
 below) contains the full directory tree of the host machine rooted at the
 directory containing `vmtest.toml`.
 This directory tree is shared - **not